-Remote control via external MIDI hardware was one of the features which made me falling in love with Ableton Live over 10 years ago.
-It was just one of the things and something so easy to set-up and straight forward to use that it opened up a lot of new techniques for my live performances.
-Especially for me as a drummer I am able to switch on and off my announcement mic by hitting a pad on my Drumkat and setting this up over Ableton Lives MIDI MAP MODE is a no brainer.
+Remote control via external MIDI hardware was one of the features which made me falling in love with Ableton Live.
+It was just one of the things and something so easy to set-up.
+Its straight forward to use that it opened up a lot of new techniques for my live performances.
+Especially for me as a drummer, I am able to switch on and off my announcement mic by hitting a pad on my Drumka.
+Setting this up over Ableton Lives MIDI MAP MODE is a no brainer.

 But as simple as using MIDI MAP MODE is, it has a few downsides and limitations